CryptixByte/eclipsetwitchbot/readme.md

 # EclipseBot v1 - IN DEVELOPMENT

 ## Overview
-A basic twitch chat bot that utilizes the libraries: twitchio v2.8.2, Random, and [PLACEHOLDER]
+A basic twitch chat bot that utilizes the libraries: twitchio v2.8.2, Random, and Spotipy.
+This bot was created for OperationCaboose, Hockeyfan608, averyxstream, and maybe myself

 ### Features
 - [ ] Basic AutoMod features (Future)